-- how and to what extent they have used the taxonomy in determining the sustainability of the underlying investments; - To what environmental objective(s) the investments contribute; and - The proportion of underlying investments that are taxonomy eligible, including a breakdown of whether the activities are considered "enabling" or "transition" activities (these terms are defined in the regulation).
+- how and to what extent they have used the taxonomy in determining the sustainability of the underlying investments; - To what environmental objective(s) the investments contribute; and - The proportion of underlying investments that are taxonomy eligible.

 All other products can disclose against the taxonomy or carry a disclaimer that "the investment(s) underlying this financial product do not take into account the EU criteria for environmentally sustainable investments".